FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **r**
      - **0 - 0.2**
      - Fine sediment volumetric concentration for overland, channel, and streets.

        This value is superseded by CVFI in Line 3.

        Concentration by volume of sediment for sizes less than 0.0625 mm (sand-silt split).

-       This concentration by volume generally ranges from 5% to 15% and is expressed as a decimal (0.05 for 5% concentration by volume).
+       This concentration by volume generally ranges from 5% to 15% and is expressed as

+       a decimal (0.05 for 5% concentration by volume).

        It is used only in Woo-MPM sediment transport equation.

    * - CVFI
      - **r**
      - **0 - 0.2**
-     - This variable is the same as CVFG except that it represents the fine sediment volumetric concentration for an individual channel segment(s).
+     - This variable is the same as CVFG except that it represents the fine sediment

+       volumetric concentration for an individual channel segment(s).

-       CVFI supersedes CVFG for a channel segment(s) as identified by ISEDN in CHAN.
+       CVFI supersedes CVFG for a channel segment(s) as identified by ISEDN in CHAN.DAT.

-       DAT.
-       CVFI represents the concentration by volume of sediment for sizes less than 0.0625 mm (sand-silt split).
+       CVFI represents the concentration by volume of sediment for sizes less

+       than 0.0625 mm (sand-silt split).

-       This concentration by volume generally ranges from 5% to 15% and is expressed as a decimal (0.05 for 5% con- centration by volume).
+       This concentration by volume generally ranges from 5% to 15% and is expressed as a

+       decimal (0.05 for 5% con- centration by volume).

        It is used only in the Woo-MPM sediment transport equation.

    * - DEBRISV